 - The thymus gland (upper inner edge of ball of foot) strengthens your immune system.

 - Your chest, lungs, and bronchials (center of ball of foot) release congestion.

 - The solar plexus/diaphragm (under ball of foot at center) reduces stress and relaxes breathing.

 - Your adrenal glands (just above center of foot near inner edge) produce cortisone/cortisol to reduce inflammation.
 Adrenalin boosts your energy level, often depleted by allergy symptoms.

 - The ileocecal valve (lower outer edge of foot) regulates mucus production.

-For an even more powerful experience you can try an affirmation such as, "The Universe is providing me with ease, grace and an abundance of breath."
+As you work your way across the foot, repeat a positive affirmation such as, "The Universe is providing me with ease, grace, and an abundance of breath."
 Since allergies are our body’s response to our environment, you could also use, "I am at peace and in harmony with my surroundings."